Three Ways to Ensure that your Business’ Extension is Fireproof

-If you’re running a business, fire safety is something that should always be at the forefront of your mind.
+If you’re running a business, fire safety should always be at the forefront of your mind.
 That’s because it’s not just your safety, but also that of your worker’s you have to think about.

 There are a lot of things that can go wrong that could cause a fire, such as appliances malfunctioning.
 However, there are plenty of things out there that you can do to implement safety within your building premises from the moment you build.

-From fire safety equipment to ensuring the building has all the right fittings, including the ones you can’t see, there are laws implemented by the government and companies such as CCF Limited that can help from the beginning.
+From fire safety equipment to ensure the building has all the right fittings, including the ones you can’t see, there are laws implemented by the government and companies that can help from the beginning.

 The Right Equipment

-This just goes to show the everyday fire hazards that can be present at our work without us even thinking about it.
-Therefore ensuring you have a number of provisions in place, such as extinguishers or sprinklers, is of the utmost importance.
+This just shows the everyday fire hazards that can be present at our work without us even thinking about it.
+Therefore ensuring you have some provisions in place, such as extinguishers or sprinklers, is of the utmost importance.

-This may sound simple; after all, you aren’t going to build bad premises are you?
+This may sound simple; after all, you will not build bad premises, are you?

-Therefore, you should ensure you’re heavily involved in the purchasing of fittings and fixtures from beginning to end.
+Therefore, you should ensure you’re heavily involved in purchasing fittings and fixtures from beginning to end.

 This should even extend down to structural bits and pieces, including fire protection boards and accessories including staple guns, barrier supports and clamping plates.